rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 	$ php -S localhost:8000

-I did this because I want to demonstrate that a lot of times, you don't even need any library or much PHP code to build a minimal version of a product.
+I started with this as-simple-as-possible version because I want to demonstrate that a lot of times, you don't even need any library or much PHP code to build a minimal version of a product.
 Much can be faked for the sake of speed - at the cost of maintanance though.

 ## [Getting rid of PHP](https://github.com/rtens/demo-blog/tree/6035cca8dd7f1ca8f77662957571c109272ebf89) ##

-After our last change, the front end designer of the project complains that he can't edit the HTML files any more because there are weird question mark and dollar symbols everywhere.
+After our last change, the front end designer of the project complains that he can't edit the HTML files any more because there are weird question marks and dollar symbols everywhere.
 So now we can either install PHP on his machine and teach him how to use it or we could think think of a smarter way to render a list dynamically.
 What if we could just write

 	# index.html
 	<ul>